spotlightpa/poor-richard/content/news/2020-10-22-SPLSUITXX.md

 But the justices did not explain their reasoning, and the latest lawsuit could potentially end with a different result if appealed to the high court.
 With the U.S. Senate set to quickly confirm Judge Amy Coney Barrett to replace Justice Ruth Bader Ginsburg, it’s possible the conservative bloc would have enough votes to intervene and put a stop to the ballot deadline extension.

+Questioned by Democratic senators during her confirmation hearing, Barrett <a href="https://www.nytimes.com/2020/10/13/us/politics/barrett-says-she-would-not-be-used-as-a-pawn-to-decide-potential-election-case-but-refuses-to-say-if-shed-recuse-herself.html">would not commit</a> to recusing herself from cases involving the election.

-In addition to arguments over constitutionality, the voters behind the latest challenge, who in the lawsuit noted they are all planning to vote in person on Election Day, argue their votes could be diluted if they aren’t afforded the same opportunity to cast a ballot after the deadline.
+In addition to arguments over constitutionality, the voters behind the latest challenge, who in the lawsuit noted they are all planning to vote in person on Election Day, argue their votes will be diluted by the deadline extension.
+They contend that by accepting ballots with an illegible or missing postmark, Pennsylvania will “inevitably” count ballots that were dropped in the mail after Election Day.

 Tom Spencer, vice president of the Lawyers Democracy Fund who served as a recount lawyer for Republican George W. Bush in the 2000 election against Democrat Al Gore, said the voters' argument that they would be disenfranchised is a strong one, and makes this lawsuit different from the state Republican Party’s earlier lawsuit, which focused primarily on who held the power to change when and how an election is held.